groupdocs/docs.groupdocs.com/content/viewer-net/developer-guide/advanced-usage/how-to/how-to-make-cache-thread-safe.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---

-# How to make cache thread-safe

-# How to make cache thread-safe

 This tutorial will explain how to make cache thread-safe by using [C# lock](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement) and [ConcurrentDictionary<,> class](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2).

 ## Introduction